upmaru/memovee-tama/router/classify.md

     - Can you show me movies with rating of 6.5 and higher
     - Can update the results and filter out movies with rating of 7.0 and higher
     - Can you sort the movies by popularity
+    - Can you sort the result by highest ratings first?
+    - Sort these movies by popularity
+    - Order the results by release date
   </user-query>
   <routing>
     movie-browsing